antaresproject/docs/docs/services/twig.md

 placeholder($name)
 ```

-It is responsible for placing the placeholder's object into the view.
+It is responsible for injecting placeholder's object into the view.
 More information about placeholders can be found [here](../modules_development/views.md#placeholder).

 ### closure